Hammond Heritage Character Area

 - Incentives to protect heritage character (tax exemptions, grants for conservation work)

-If you want to learn more about each of these options, see the Frequently Asked Questions at the bottom of the page.
+If you want to learn more about each of these options, see the Frequently Asked Questions at the bottom of the page and take the fun quiz

-What is the process?Currently, staff are at the beginning on the process and are meeting with property owners within the Hammond Heritage Character Area.
-A property owners’ workshop will provide background information, present the different heritage conservation regulatory tool options and seek feedback.
-Property owners will be asked to share their thoughts on the heritage value of the area in an effort to identify features in the area with special meaning and value, such as architectural style, building materials, road patterns, street names, trees, mature landscaping, etc.
+What is the process?Currently, staff are meeting with property owners within the Hammond Heritage Character Area.
+The first property owners’ workshop provided background information, presented different heritage conservation regulatory tool options and sought feedback.
+Property owners were asked to share their thoughts on the heritage value of the area in an effort to identify features in the area with special meaning and value, such as architectural style, building materials, road patterns, street names, trees, mature landscaping, etc. The second property owners workshop shared the feedback that staff heard at the first workshop and survey as well as had a more in-depth conversation about the 3 possible heritage conservation tools preferred by property owners, and sought feedback.

 On January 24, 2017, Council adopted the Hammond Area Plan as part of the City’s Official Community Plan.
 During the process, a technical study entitled “Hammond Historic Character Area” was undertaken to identify one or more neighbourhood areas containing the greatest concentration of heritage character.
 Hammond Historic Character Area Study report is available here.